continued list of recommendations from Best Books for 8-Year Olds

 The Seals That Wouldn’t Swim, Field Trip Mysteries by Steve Brezenoff, illustrated by Marcos Calo MYSTERY

 The Field Trip Mysteries are the field trips of Cat and her classmates.
 In this particular adventure, they are at the aquarium to see a seal show.
-But the seal show is cancelled and the kids discover that two of the seals have been drugged.
+But the seal show is canceled and the kids discover that two of the seals have been drugged.
 It’s up to them to discover the person behind it.

 Rescue Princesses MYSTERY